Witness Interview

 View Dedicated Witness Interview Page

-Service methods are applied to case objectives.
+Investigative tools are applied to case goals.
 These are the investigation types that most often use witness interview.

 Child Custody Investigations